 Off The Shelf Home Aquaponics System

 From 2012-2016 students and I designed, built, and ran an aquaponics system at Jasper Place High School.
 The aquaponics system was great for a school but way too big and expensive for the average home.
-The whole project was an amazing experience, but I’ve been thinking about how to scale its size and design for home use.
+The whole project was a fantastic experience, but I’ve been thinking about how to scale its size and design for home use.
 The goal – to create an elegant, home aquaponics system from a standard fish tank and off the shelf parts for as little money as possible.
 Here’s are my five design criteria:

 The last thing anyone needs is dead fish, dead plants, and a flood.
 Good design is redundant, safe, and reliable.
 The smart aquaponics builder will ask, “what happens if the power goes out?
 Will the system implode and make a mess, or will everything survive?”

-- Affordable There’s plenty of pre-packaged aquaponics kits, but they’re often costly.
+There’s plenty of pre-packaged aquaponics kits, but they’re often costly.
 A DIY approach should be affordable and repairable.
 Replacement parts should be easy to find and simple to use.
-For this reason, I’ve also decided to build the system with standard fish tanks – the kind you can find on Kijiji, Craigslist, or Bunz for dirt cheap or free.
+For this reason, I’ve also decided to build the system with standard fish tanks – the kind you can track down on Kijiji, Craigslist, or Bunz for dirt cheap or free.

 Everyone’s needs are different.
 A home aquaponics system design ought to be flexible enough to adapt.

 What use are home aquaponics plans if they require a master craftsman to execute?
 DIY home aquaponics systems ought to be simple enough for a novice to build but flexible enough to be taken to the next level.

 The DIY Home Aquaponics System Design and Build

 The Fish Tank